-[OUTAN] transmits to the primary device up to 23 characters from the ALPHA register, where the number of characters to send is specified in the X-register.
+OUTAN transmits to the primary device up to 23 characters from the ALPHA register, where the number of characters to send is specified in the X-register.
 The characters transmitted are those following the first non-null character in the ALPHA string (the leading character is not sent), up to the number of characters specified.
-If the string in ALPHA has fewer characters than specified, then the entire string is sent (except for the leading character).
-[OUTAN] with 0 or 23 in the X-register always sends the entire ALPHA string, regardless of its length.
+If the string in ALPHA has fewer characters than specified, the entire string is sent (except the leading character).
+OUTAN with 0 to 23 in the X-register always sends the entire ALPHA string, regardless of its length.

-[XFERN] (transfer N bytes)
+XFERN (Transfer N Bytes)